UniversaBlockchain/UniCherryGarden/README.md

 PostgreSQL database is used to store and efficiently index the collected blockchain data and the internal state.

 The code is written in Java 8 language and Scala 2.13.
-More recent JDK is used to build it (typically JDK11 or newer), so the code may use the features available in the newer JDK libraries.
-E.g.: the source code may use methods like `List.of()` (available since JDK9) or even `List.copyOf()` (available since JDK10).

 * The Java artifacts are built without using the Scala versioning in their titles, and in JDK8 compatible mode.
 * The Scala artifacts are built with the Scala version in their title (cross-building).